The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ## Advanced AoE Lines

 These AoE rotations follow the same principles as single target Transpose lines.
-High Blizzard 2 and High Fire 2 when swapping elements, as well as Freeze, are all weak spells and skipping them can result in a gain.
-Importantly, as these AoE lines are shorter, they overcome one key weakness of the standard AoE rotation, which is its length and lack of flexibility when aiming to finish the rotation. **If an early tick occurs, a filler can be skipped from each of the following lines.** Same as the standard AoE rotation, these lines are only better than the single target rotation at 3 targets or above.
+High Blizzard II and High Fire II when swapping elements, as well as Freeze, are all weak spells and skipping them can result in a gain.
+Importantly, as these AoE lines are shorter, they overcome one key weakness of the standard AoE rotation, which is its length and lack of flexibility when aiming to finish the rotation. **If an early tick occurs, a filler can be skipped from each of the following lines.** Same as the standard AoE rotation, these lines are only better than the single target rotation at three targets or above.

 ### Single Flare Standard \[A2]

 ![](https://lh5.googleusercontent.com/1VzdEvsd68Y3moqXrHCymvoo9wYZJHR-MaysJV1IIqdQD4-5-2XkAw_rtsX9-gqf3yC_Cysjbp-iBTQvmP-qJ1OO3LJvzubSOT6vIypL2NELVifCBLzlbYPstgGfZRCazDVoCEAY)

-An extended standard aoe rotation that utilizes HF2’s higher PPS than Flare at above 6 targets.
-This becomes higher than normal double Flares at 4 targets and above, around 0.5% greater, and becomes ~3% greater at a much higher enemy count.
+An extended standard aoe rotation that utilizes HF2’s higher PPS than Flare at above six targets.
+This becomes higher than normal double Flares at four targets and above, around 0.5% greater, and becomes ~3% greater at a much higher enemy count.
 If Triplecast is available to instant cast Flares, then the line with both Flares should generally be used.

 ### Double Transpose with Freeze \[A5]